Autodoc: Operations and logistics

-Overview
+Products and services

-The company's product range includes around 6.7 million spare parts for cars, trucks, and motorcycles from the engine, chassis, lighting, electrical, ventilation, and tyre sectors for over 75,000 vehicle models (2,500 brand manufacturers for 176 car, 23 truck, and 154 motorcycle brands).
-AUTODOC operates in 27 European countries and employs approximately 6,000 people across 13 locations.
-On its official website, AUTODOC offers free video tutorials video lessons conducted by experts in the auto industry.
+AUTODOC's product range includes around 7.8 million spare parts for cars, trucks, and motorcycles from the engine, chassis, lighting, electrical, ventilation, and tyre sectors for over 75,000 vehicle models from approximately 2,700 manufacturers (including 176 car brands, 23 truck brands, and 154 motorcycle brands), available for purchase through the company's website or app and third-party marketplaces.
+Through AUTODOC MARKETPLACE, third-party sellers can also offer their products for sale on the company's online shop.